1101712/Local-Talks/README.md

 ## Acknowledgments
 - To Kay Welfare, for providing great psyhological support and motivation.
-- To my mentor Antonio Rodriguez for helping to resolve the technical questions.
+- To Margarita Andrianova for helping to resolve the technical questions.
 - I would like to mentions Openais ChatGPT, which gave me a huge opportunity to study quickly and very efficiently.
-- To the Code Institute slack community.
+- To the Code Institute Slack community.